Alexander Baron: Scholarship on Baron

 Baron's personal papers are held in the archives at the University of Reading.
 His wartime letters and unpublished memoirs (Chapters of Accidents) were used by the historian Sean Longden for his book To the Victor the Spoils, a social history of the British Army between D-Day and VE Day.
 Baron has also been the subject of essays by Iain Sinclair and Ken Worpole.

 In 2019 the first full-length study of Baron's life and work was published by Five Leaves: So We Live: the novels of Alexander Baron, edited by Susie Thomas, Andrew Whitehead and Ken Worpole.
 In addition to essays by the three editors, other essayists include novelist Anthony Cartwright, military historian Sean Longden, and historian Nadia Valman.
 The study also includes interviews with Baron as well as key articles by him on Jewishness and literature, together with archive photographs, and a walking guide to Stoke Newington highlighting key locations mentioned in his novels.

 Baron's memoir Chapters of Accidents: A Writer's Memoir, which dwells particularly on his childhood, his membership of the Communist Party and his war service, appeared in 2022.
 It was published by Vallentine Mitchell and jointly edited by Colin Holmes and Baron's son, Nick Baron.
-It includes a lengthy essay on Baron's life and work by Colin Holmes.
+It includes an introductory essay on Baron's life and work by Colin Holmes.
+In November 2023, the London Review of Books published a lengthy article written by Daniel Trilling that discusses Baron's writing and legacy, with a particular focus on The Lowlife.